nelliputkonen/test/index.md

 layout: landingpage

 ---
-NDK: NDK is a small Finnish energy modelling consultancy
+title: NDK: NDK is a small Finnish energy modelling consultancy
 ---

 We develop node-based optimization tools for energy modelling, and expertize in solving complex computational issues